mrkaye97/slackr/README.md

 News
 ----

+-   Version `2.0.2` adds a few more bug fixes and sets up CI with GH Actions
 -   Version `2.0.1` adds documentation and suggested fixes to common bugs
 -   Version `2.0.0` fixes broken package because of changes to the Slack